 To make TBE buffer, you'll need just four substances.
 The remaining items on this list are equipment.
 The four substances required are EDTA disodium salt, Tris base, boric acid and deionized water.

 As for equipment, you'll need a pH meter and calibration standards, as appropriate.
-In addition to that, you'll need 600-milliliter and 1500-milliliter beakers or flasks.
-Rounding out your equipment needs are graduated cylinders and stir bars and stir plates.
+Additionally, you'll want some 600-milliliter and 1500-milliliter beakers or flasks.
+Rounding out your equipment needs are graduated cylinders, stir bars and stir plates.

 Check the inventory at the lab you'll be using to make sure you have everything you need before you get started.
 Nothing's worse than having to stop in the middle of preparing a solution because you've run out of the proper materials.

 If your lab is at school or your worksite, check with the proper personnel to see that they have all the items in the stock.
 Doing so may save you time and energy in the end.

 An EDTA solution should be prepared ahead of time.
 EDTA will not go completely into the solution until the pH is adjusted to about 8.0.
 For a 500-milliliter stock solution of 0.5 M EDTA, weigh out 93.05 grams of EDTA disodium salt (FW = 372.2).
 Then dissolve it in 400 milliliters of deionized water and adjust the pH with NaOH.
 After that, top up the solution to a final volume of 500 milliliters.